renaster/renaster/README.md

 - weird person; do NOT ask me if I want to be your girlfriend/boyfriend.
 I am a man and I am in a relationship.
 This has happened too many times.
 - Dead Plate/Evevator Hitch, Okegom, Ranfen, and DSMP.

-You may be asking yourseelf why these are on my dni; here are explanations:
+You may be asking yourself why these are on my dni; here are explanations:
 - The Dead Plate/Elevator Hitch- Forced mlm.
 - Okegom- self explanitory.
 - Ranfren- Slurs, an asain character is literally named "Rat" HELLO????, Pro-ships (canon or not it's disgusting.)